 It’s worth noting that the coronavirus pandemic doesn’t necessarily need to have an entirely negative impact on Shopify businesses.
 For example, according to recent research from Ipsos MORI, in Italy, 31% of consumers say they’re turning to eCommerce retailers to a greater degree when making purchases.
 That number is 57% in Vietnam, 55% in India, and 27% in Russia.
 While some brick-and-mortar Shopify merchants have had to transition to an eCommerce model, those who’ve already established eCommerce shops may actually see an increase in sales over the long run.

-None of that is to suggest that the coronavirus pandemic is beneficial in any way.
+None of that is to suggest that the COVID-19 pandemic is beneficial in any way.
 In an ideal world, this situation would have never developed.
 However, that’s unfortunately not something anyone can change.
 All anyone can do is adapt.
 As these points make clear, Shopify, its partners, and certain apps are all making that process much easier.